ippontech/blog-usa/posts/capture-data-history-with-scd2-using-databricks-delta-live-tables.md

 # Retain history on your tables with DLT

 To capture your data changes and retain history with DLT, you will just need to use the function `dlt.apply_changes()` and provide the correct parameters.
-Those parameters are very important and are gonna be unique for each tables.
-For more informations about those arguments, please read [the documentation of apply_changes()](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-cdc.html#apply-changes-function).
+Those parameters are very important and are gonna be unique for each table.
+For more information about those arguments, please read [the documentation of apply_changes()](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-cdc.html#apply-changes-function).
+Make also sure that your DLT pipeline has the configuration `pipelines.enableTrackHistory` set to `true` and that the edition is either `Pro` or `Advanced`.

 Based on the dataset from above, here how it would look: